slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On travel and nomadism

 <!--
+> *'If you have any doubt at all about being able to carry a load in one trip, do yourself a huge favor and make two trips.' -- Kevin Kelly*
-- On adrenaline: what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->
+- On adrenaline: what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido
+- (kk) A vacation + a disaster = an adventure.
+- (kk) On vacation go to the most remote place on your itinerary first, bypassing the cities.
+You’ll maximize the shock of otherness in the remote, and then later you’ll welcome the familiar comforts of a city on the way back.
+- (kk) When you are young spend at least 6 months to one year living as poor as you can, owning as little as you possibly can, eating beans and rice in a tiny room or tent, to experience what your “worst” lifestyle might be.
+That way any time you have to risk something in the future you won’t be afraid of the worst case scenario.
+- (kk) If you lose or forget to bring a cable, adapter or charger, check with your hotel.
+Most hotels now have a drawer full of cables, adapters and chargers others have left behind, and probably have the one you are missing.
+You can often claim it after borrowing it.
+-->

 > *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*